The Shafarevich conjecture for hypersurfaces in abelian varieties: Big monodromy from big convolution monodromy

-There exists a natural number $m$ such that the natural period $m$ from the moduli space of smooth hypersurfaces $H$ in $A$ of class $\phi$ to a period domain, which sends $H$ to the Hodge structure on $H^{n-1} ( [m]^{-1} H, \mathbb Q)$, is quasi-finite.
+There exists a positive integer $m$ such that the natural period map from the moduli space of smooth hypersurfaces $H$ in $A$ of class $\phi$ to a period domain, which sends $H$ to the Hodge structure on $H^{n-1} ( [m]^{-1} H, \mathbb Q)$, is quasi-finite.

 \end{prop}